Yo, dude. I'm Blackie.

 gardens, cutting trails in the forest and generally making the land and

-the house into our kitty-friendly home.
+the house into a kitty-friendly home.
 When the process began,

 we started a new corporate subsidiary for the construction effort.